Asking the hard questions and calling for change

-Britain's exit from the European Union is likely to cause big changes in international trade - and for millions of people who trade with us from poor countries, it could be make or break.
+Britain's exit from the European Union is likely to cause big changes for millions of people who trade with us from poor countries.

 They could find themselves squeezed even harder by powerful international competition.
 Or it could be the moment when the UK starts trading in a way that really benefits them.

 That's why Traidcraft, the Fairtrade Foundation and others are calling on the government to make sure Brexit works for people who trade with us from the poorest countries.